killahdon/wakanda-studio/sass-precompilation.md

 });
 ```

-**NOTE:** this functionality requires the following dependencies to be defined in the `package.json` file:
+**Note:** this functionality requires the following dependencies to be defined in the `package.json` file:

 ```javascript
 "devDependencies": {